 1731-1792.
-He was born on 10 August 1731, the second son of Rev John Symonds of Horringer, Suffolk and his wife Mary, daughter of Sir Thomas Spring of that county.
+He was born on 10 August 1731, the second son of the Rev. John Symonds of Horringer, Suffolk, and of his wife Mary, the daughter of Sir Thomas Spring of that county.
 His elder brother John was an eminent academic.

-Nevertheless, he was posted captain on 18 January 1771 and flying the flag of Rear-Admiral John Montagu who was to command in the Downs, and he transferred a month later to the Captain 70 out to North America that summer, his senior officer being the commander-in-chief of that station during the difficult times preceding the American rebellion.
-The Captain returned to England in 1774 and was paid off.
+Nevertheless, Symonds was posted captain on 18 January 1771 of the Sandwich 90, preparing for the flag of Rear-Admiral John Montagu who was to command in the Downs, and he transferred a month later to the Captain 70, going out to North America in June where Montagu had been appointed the commander-in-chief of that station during the difficult times preceding the American rebellion.
+The Captain returned to England in July 1774 and was paid off.

-Having joined the Solebay 28 in September 1775, which frigate had initially put to sea in July under Captain Henry Bellew but had been returned to Plymouth Dock in a leaky state to undergo a thorough repair.
+He joined the Solebay 28 in September 1775, which frigate had initially put to sea in July under Captain Henry Bellew but had been returned to Plymouth Dock in a leaky state to undergo a thorough repair.
 Symonds was ordered to embark the American rebel Ethan Allen and some thirty other prisoners from Pendennis Castle, Falmouth, and transport them back to North America.
-In bitterly cold winter weather at the turn of the year the Solebay made Cork where Symonds found himself roundly castigated for giving supplies donated charitably by the population for the alleviation of the prisoners to his own crew, and then raging at the benefactors for daring to provide further clothing to the rebels.
+In bitterly cold winter weather at the turn of the year the Solebay made Cork on 21 January where Symonds found himself roundly castigated for giving supplies donated charitably by the population for the alleviation of the prisoners to his own crew, and then raging at the benefactors for daring to provide further clothing to the rebels.
 His commodore, Sir Peter Parker, quickly overruled him and the prisoners were given the succour that other ships of the squadron had more humanely allowed them.
-Symonds then took the Solebay 28 out to North America with Parker’s squadron in early 1776 and was present in the unsuccessful attack on Charleston on 28 June 1776 and thereafter the August-November 1777 Philadelphia campaign.
-He captured the letter of marquee Vicomte de Veaux 24 on 23 February 1778 and served off the Chesapeake Capes that winter.